Work in progress.

 بسم الله الرحمن الرحيم

 We have also aimed to make this a self-instruction textbook so that a diligent student should, if Allāh wills, be able to study it without an instructor.
 The target learner is someone who has not been exposed to grammatical terminology like inflection, case, mood, etc. While terminology is necessary for a rigorous non-immersive learning of language, we have tried to steer away from Latin-based terms like accusative and jussive.
-Such terms, when first encountered by an uninitiated learner, may deter from proceeding further.
-(Learning a language can be hard enough without getting the feeling that your grammar book is accusing you of something!)
+Such terms, when first encountered by an uninitiated learner, may deter him from proceeding further.
 So we have in some places translated the meaning of Arabic grammar terms to English.
 In other places, we have used established English grammar terms where the terms are basic enough.
 We have even, in places, invented terms where we deemed appropriate.
 The drawback to this non-standard approach, however, is that the student may not be able to immediately relate the terminology he has learned in this book to established terminology in other grammar textbooks.
-To remedy this to some extent, we provide a glossary in the appendix which maps the grammatical terminology used in this book to other, established, Latin-based and Arabic-based counterparts.
+To remedy this to some extent, we provide a glossary which maps the grammatical terminology used in this book to other, established, Latin-based and Arabic-based counterparts.

-It may also be appropriate to inform the reader that we chose to present a simplified version of Arabic grammar.
+It may also be appropriate to inform the reader that we chose to present a subset, and sometimes a simplified version, of Arabic grammar.
 As such, the grammar presented here may not be entirely consistent with the comprehensive and harmonious framework developed by the Arab grammarians.
 We chose this approach because we felt that exposing the beginner to complex grammatical details at this stage would be more of a hindrance than a help in learning the language.

-This book is a currently work in progress and is produced with the R bookdown package.
-The code and text for volume 1 are open-sourced and developed at github.com/adamiturabi/arabic-tutorial-book.
-The typeset output of volume 1 is published at adamiturabi.github.io/arabic-tutorial-book/.
+This book is a currently work in progress and is produced using the Quarto authoring and publishing framework.
+The code and text are open-sourced and developed at github.com/adamiturabi/arabic-tutorial-book.
+The typeset output is published at adamiturabi.github.io/arabic-tutorial-book/.

 the authors